nikodunk/blog/_writing/2022-09-22-tech-to-watch.md

   - Incentivized to be negative, and balanced news is hard to find and monetize.
 Positive News Newsletter SaaS - (obviously broken, big market). train a newsbot on good seed, find non-negative headlines with [sentiment analysis](https://towardsdatascience.com/sentiment-analysis-on-news-headlines-classic-supervised-learning-vs-deep-learning-approach-831ac698e276)? - $10/mo
   - People only consume debates as clips on social media and miss bigger context.
   - Potential competitors, b2b: Media monitoring, sentiment analysis, b2b for agencies
+  - Buy a cool short domain and host a paid, reliable mastodon instance.
 - Linux
   - ~~Linux mobile doesn't have a notepad that syncs (freemium, flathub) - SaaS $2/mo for syncing (based off video watch count for below, market is only around 2-5k people)~~
   - ~~Linux-ready phone with smd845~~ [not ready](/2022-11-05-gnome-shell-mobile-with-postmarketos)